 Unfortunately, the films that truly carry the British signature are not always the ones to become commercial successes overseas.
 Maybe it is because the British style is much more real and raw then the more popular American style, which is more dramatic and polished.
 Maybe it’s because this kind of grit can leave a ‘bitter taste in the mouths’ of moviegoers accustomed to American Cinema.
 Whatever the reason, in other places in the world like America or Canada, British Cinema is merely known for large franchise films such as Harry Potter or the Bond films, and to others, British Cinema is reduced to merely English accents and witty remarks.

 It is important to realise that British Cinema is much more than that.
 It is created to send a message, yet packaged so authentically that it is believable.
-It is intelligent, and through provoking; relaxed and unobtrusive.
+It is intelligent, and thought provoking; relaxed and unobtrusive.
 It should be celebrated for its distinctiveness and integrity, as it is truly unique.